leantegra/RTLS_Player/README.md

 The RTLS player works fully inside Docker and keep node_modules inside Docker image as well.
 No need to run `npm i` to install modules locally.

+Inside docker container node process is run using `node` user (uid=guid=1000), so if you bind volumes to container all files created inside container will be owned by user with uid=1000 on your host.

 ## Useful commands